ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 ## Description

-This page is used to set global default values for menu items that display articles.
-They are used when 'Use Global' is selected for an option in an Articles menu item.
+This page is used to set global default values for articles.
+They are used when *Use Global* is selected for an option in an Articles menu item.

-For example, to show the 'Create Date' for an article in your Articles menu items, set that option to 'Show' here and it will be the default value.
+For example, to show the *Create Date* for an article in your Articles menu items, set that option to *Show* here and it will be the default value.

-You do not need to set any of these options.
-Your Joomla site will work with the default settings.

 ### Common Elements

-Some aspects of this page are covered in separate Help
+Some aspects of this page are covered in separate Help articles:
-articles:

 * [Toolbars](jdocmanual?article=help/common-elements/toolbars).
 * [The Permissions Tab](jdocmanual?article=help/common-elements/edit-permissions).